Top blog articles

 Ideal scenarios for this type of home equity loan is knowing exactly how much you need and when you need it.
 For example: if you’re planning a bathroom renovation for $10,000 and your daughter’s sweet sixteen gift is a car, say $5,000.
 You know you need $15,000 and you also know both payments are due in full next month.
 Since you have no major future expenses and you’re not planning to borrow again, then this is definitely your best choice.

-There are many uses for home equity loans, and they’re probably your lowest interest rate.
+There are many advantages to a home equity line of credit; they’re probably your lowest interest rate.
 Be sure to speak to a loan officer and be specific about your needs so you pick the right choice for you.

 - A home equity loan allows homeowners to borrow against their home equity.